Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/04_search_templates.md

 #### Update Search Columns Using Templates

 Fabric only supports using templates on Search fields when the template is set as a type during the first deployment of the corresponding LU table.
-This is because Fabric creates an index in Elasticsearch for each LU Table that has searches indexes.
-Using a template on a search field requires different index settings in Elasticsearch.
+This is because Fabric creates an index in Elasticsearch for each LU Table that has Search fields.
+Using a template on a Search field requires different index settings in Elasticsearch.

 Since the index settings cannot be changed once created in Elasticsearch, to update a Search field from a supported Elasticsearch type to a template, do the following: